BCDevOps/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 With `oc edit`
 ![](./images/07_persistent_config_15.png)

 > take note that you were adding a new value `id_rsa` under a field called `stringData`.
 Openshift will automatically, encode that as base64 and place it in the `data` field upon saving.
-You can confirm this with `oc get secret rocketchat-[username]-secret -o yaml` after saving.
+You can confirm this with `oc -n [-dev] get secret rocketchat-[username]-secret -o yaml` after saving.

 - Redeploy the application after secret changes